fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 Naval Ravikant has this old tweet I think about a lot: ["Men are the means; women are the motive."](https://x.com/naval/status/10456426317?lang=en)
 Now I understand why the Greeks fucked up Troy over Helen.

 Apart from any romance, I've also opened up to the wisdom of the women in my life, like my mom.
-I'm still very confused about what goes on inside a womans' brains, but their tenderness and feminine wisdom are so valuable, and I feel grateful that I get to learn from it.
+I'm still very confused about what goes on inside women's brains, but their warmth and feminine wisdom are so valuable, and I feel grateful that I get to learn from it.

 ---